AltheriaOrg/VERTIgO-docs/docs/eesp-editor/EESPEditorOverview/Inspector.md

   ![HUB](/img/43Behavior.png)

-Those are the type of actions that can be added to an object to create a condition that when they will be executed will enable the trainee to continue onto the next step.
+Those are the type of actions that can be added to an object to create a Task that when they will be executed will enable the trainee to continue onto the next node.

-The most use one are the Move, Touch, Teleport and the Smartboard Item
+The most use one are the Move, Touch, Teleport and the Action Panel Item

-We also tend to use some with empty objects: Teleport, touch, conditional activator, Timer, Smartboard.
+We also tend to use some with empty objects: Teleport, touch, conditional activator, Timer, Action Panel.